nutanix/Automation/nutanix-cluster-info/README.rst

     pip install pycairo‑1.16.3‑cp36‑cp36m‑win_amd64.whl

-**Note you may need to reboot for the PATH changes to take effect**
+**Note: You may need to reboot for the PATH changes to take effect**

 Starting Python Development Sandbox (Pipenv)
 --------------------------------------------